-- Flow restrictions should be fitted to all shower and vanity taps.
+- Flow restrictions should be to all shower and vanity taps.
 The flow restrictions must be rated to reduce the water flow to 9-12 litres per minute.
-This reflects the 5 star sustainability standard. - Washing machines should be at least AAA rated (or WELS equivalent). - Water tanks that exceed 5000 litres have little additional benefit in reducing potable water consumption.
+This reflects the 6 star sustainability standard. - Washing machines should be at least AAA rated (or WELS equivalent). - Water tanks that exceed 5000 litres have little additional benefit in reducing potable water consumption.
 Increasing the roof catchment area is more effective. - Locate the water tank where gravity can assist with the water reticulation. - Optimise the use of fittings and fixtures to be fed by the rain water tank.

-- Rain water tanks with a minimum capacity of 3,000 litres must be provided to all dwellings. - The water tanks must be fed by a minimum 120m2 roof catchment area - The rainwater tank must be used for at least two of the following: - landscape irrigation; - toilet flushing; and - rainwater for hot water. - Water tanks must be located in non-visible, private internal/ courtyard spaces, or integrated into the built form, underground or screened by built form and/or landscaping. - All water appliances and fittings must be AAA (or WELS equivalent) or better.
+- · Rain water tanks with a minimum capacity of 3,000 litres must be provided to all dwellings. - The water tanks must be fed by a minimum 120m roof catchment area - The rainwater tank must be used for landscape irrigation and toilet flushing. - Water tanks must be located in non-visible, private internal/courtyard spaces, or integrated into the built form, underground or screened by built form and/or landscaping.

-17. Fibre To The Home
+17. Fibre to the Home